 Signs a Relapse Is About to Occur

 For both alcohol users in recovery and their loved ones, there is often a desire to spot signs of relapse.
 In truth, not all alcohol users will follow the same patterns when relapsing, so it may not be possible to spot the signs before the reversion occurs.
 However, the process can almost always be broken down into three stages of falling away from alcohol recovery: emotional relapse, mental relapse, and physical relapse.
-In order to spot warning signs, one must look at them in terms of these stages of relapse for the alcohol user.
+To spot warning signs, one must look at them in terms of these stages of relapse for the alcohol user.

 Emotional relapse is all about the emotional state of the alcohol user.
 At this stage in the process, the alcohol user is not likely thinking about using alcohol or seeking it out.
 Instead, they are experiencing emotions that set the stage for reversion to occur.
 Because these emotions are often the same or similar to those the alcohol user drank to mask, it pushes them towards using again.
 Signs of emotional relapse from recovery are: